MicrosoftDocs/windows-dev-docs/windows-apps-src/controls-and-patterns/tile-and-notifications-channel-type.md

 # Choosing the correct push notification channel type

-This article covers the 3 different types of push notification channels that are available in UWP to deliver content to your app.
-This includes the alternate channel type that allows apps which aren’t registered in the Store or who wish to share their channels with 3rd parties to work on Windows.
+This article covers the three types of UWP push notification channels (primary, secondary, and alternate) that help you deliver content to your app.

-The [overview article](https://msdn.microsoft.com/en-us/windows/uwp/controls-and-patterns/tiles-and-notifications-windows-push-notification-services--wns--overview) contains details on how to  use different types of push channels.
+For details on how to create push notifications, see the the [Windows Push Notification Services (WNS) overview](tiles-and-notifications-windows-push-notification-services--wns--overview.md).

 ## Types of push channels